 East Glenville, New York, in Schenectady county, is 5 miles N of Schenectady, New York (center to center) and 149 miles N of New York, New York.
-The town, which is conveniently located inside the Albany - Schenectady - Troy metropolitan area, has an estimated population of 6,064.
+The town is located inside the Albany - Schenectady - Troy metropolitan area.

 East Glenville History

 East Glenville, a census-designated hamlet in the Town of Glenville in Schenectady County, was incorporated in 1821.
 Schenectady County was included in Albany County in 1683, during a time in which a number of counties were being established in New York.
 In 1809, Schenectady County separated from Albany County.

 East Glenville and Nearby Attractions

 - Berkshire Botanical Garden